Fire rages at chemical plant in NJ; air quality testing ongoing - NewsBreak

 Flames and smoke billowing into the night sky on Friday could be seen miles away from the facility in Passaic.
 The fire spread to multiple buildings in the complex and threatened to reach the plant’s chemical storage area.

 Passaic Mayor Hector Lora told residents in a video on Facebook to stay away from the area and keep their windows closed.
-In an overnight update, the mayor and an official with the Department of Environmental Protection said crews monitoring the air quality found them to be within “acceptable” levels by state and federal standards.‘Get out!’
-Harrowing tales of escape follow NYC high-rise fire
+In an overnight update, the mayor and an official with the Department of Environmental Protection said crews monitoring the air quality found them to be within “acceptable” levels by state and federal standards.Fire breaks out at Trump Tower in NYC

 No evacuation orders were necessary, as of early Saturday morning, Lora said .
 In another video update, Lora described the inferno as “one of the worst” fires he’d seen “in a long time.”